Hevander27/Correlation-One/README.md

 |**ed\_annual\_adult\_numbe r**|float|Number of adults that visited the emergency department for asthma|
 |**year** |category|The year of that data point|

-**Dataset: Asthma Emergency Department Visits(Children 5 to 17 YrsOld) .csv** Description:Description:Asthmarelatedemergencydepartmentvisitsforchildren5-17 yearsold.ListedbyNYCUHFNeighborhoodsandyear.Iremovedmetadata,removed commas,changedcolumnnames,madeeverythinglowercase,andchangedthedatatypesto theappropriatedatatypesforeachcolumn.
+**Dataset: Asthma Emergency Department Visits(Children 5 to 17 YrsOld) .csv**

+Description: Asthma related emergency department visits for children 5-17 years old.
+Listed by NYC UHF Neighborhoods and year.
+I removed metadata, removed commas, changed column names, made everything lowercase, and changed the datatypes to the appropriate datatypes for each column.

 Rows:577